matanmarkind/rsbot/screen/README.md

 scrap

 I am dependent on runelight popping up icons such as shrimp on fishing spots.
 TBH if I was a regular player I'd really want this since seeing certain things is quite difficult.

+# Explain how to extend
+- Explain adding new letters/words with bin/action_words.rs
+- Explain adding new inventory pixels with bin/inventory.rs & uncommenting in frame.rs